 E.g., “The rhythmic groove was solid; the dynamic contrasts rocked; the tone was rich.”

-Be objective and precise: “Memory in second section; overall mental focus.”
+“Improve memory in second section and overall mental focus.”

-Cite what you did in practice to achieve the results you noted under #1.
+Cite what you did in practice to achieve the results you noted under item 1.

-Determine your practice plan: e.g., “Apply memorization strategies in Ch.
-4 of The Musician’s Way; then practice performing to enhance my ability to focus under pressure.”
+Determine your practice plan to address the issues you noted under item 2.
+E.g., “Apply memorization strategies from Chapter 4 of The Musician’s Way; then practice performing to enhance my ability to focus under pressure.”

 Psychologists Mitchell Robin and Rochelle Balter wrote, “One of the most difficult lessons that we must learn as humans is how to rate our behaviors and features without globally rating ourselves.”
 (Performance Anxiety, p.
 179)

 See p.
-203 of The Musician’s Way for a complete self-evaluation done by a student who used this tool.
+203 of The Musician’s Way for a sample self-evaluation done by a student who used the above tool.